ProbablePrime/interactive-keyboard/README.md

 There's also a [bundle](http://store.steampowered.com/sub/7827/) for a load of them which is what I purchased awhile ago.

 ## Setup
 I'll be aiming to make this simpler at a later date.
-Contact me on twitter(@ahref1) if you need help:
+Contact me on twitter if you need help:

 1. Get yourself [Nodejs](http://Nodejs.org) and Java
 2. Download this project as a zip file